-- 1. No adult may shower, bathe, or use restroom facilities in the presence of children or youth. - 2.
-When supervising or assisting private activities such as dressing, showering, or diapering infants or children, the Qualified Adult will remain in an area observable by other adults or work in pairs.
+- 1. No adult may shower, bathe, change clothes, or use the toilet in the presence of children or youth.
+Adults should avoid being alone with a child or youth in a restroom, even when there are multiple stalls. - When supervising or assisting private activities such as dressing, showering, or diapering infants or children, the Qualified Adult will remain in an area observable by other adults or work in pairs.
 Children and youth must be supervised at all times to prevent incidents of Peer Abuse. - 3.
 Safe restrooms, locker rooms, and shower facilities will be provided by gender (or specific times will be assigned for the use of a single facility).
 When children or youth express the need for additional privacy, every effort should be made to provide reasonable alternative arrangements that are appropriate for their safety and wellbeing.
 A child or youth may request additional privacy for a variety of reasons, including, for example, past experiences of abuse or bullying, medical issues, or non-conforming gender identity.
-Such arrangements may include the use of a private area or separate changing or showering schedule, or the use of a single stall restroom.
+Such arrangements may include the use of a private area or separate changing or showering schedule, or the use of a single-use restroom.
 To the extent possible, any alternative arrangement should be provided in a way that keeps confidential the reason for requesting additional privacy.
-Children and youth should not be required to use a restroom or locker room that conflicts with their gender identity. - 4.
-Diapering must be done by a Qualified Adult at diapering stations in proximity to other care providers and not behind closed doors or in isolated places.
+Children and youth should not be required to use a restroom or locker room that conflicts with their gender identity.

+4. Diapering must be done by a Qualified Adult at diapering stations in proximity to other care providers and not behind closed doors or in isolated places.